 Know If Your Food Is Genetically Modified

-Edited by Debbie, Charmed, Maria, Anonymous and 4 others
+Edited by Debbie, Charmed, Maria, Graeme and 3 others

 Depending on where you live, you may have had some genetically modified food in your breakfast, lunch, or dinner today.
 GMO, genetically modified organisms, are in processed foods found in our stores across the country.
 They could be in the form of potatoes with a built-in insect repellent, or tomatoes that stay firm longer after being picked.
 In any case, the GM food or ingredient may not have been labeled, and you could hardly distinguish it from the natural one.
 Just what is genetically modified food?
 These are foods that have their DNA changed through genetic engineering (genes from other organisms).
 Unfortunately, 75-80 percent of processed foods on the store shelves contain it.
 It is very important to be able to tell if your food has been a target of genetic modification, or sprayed with pesticides.
 Genetically modified food crops may include corn, tomatoes, potatoes, soy beans, sugar, strawberries, and more!
 We cannot tell if EVERY food is GMO, as these foods are not required to be labeled, so it can be difficult to identify them.
 There are some things that can help us.
 Let's take a look at a few:

 - 1Reading Labels.You know those little stickers on our fruits and veggies?
 They have numbers them on for a reason.
 You can identify whether it is organic or not.
 If you see a number "4" at the beginning of the label, it is conventional produce.
 This may mean that it has been sprayed with pesticides.
 A code that starts with a "9" means its organic.
 If the code starts with an "8", it is genetically modified.Advertisement

 - 2If a product is labeled "ORGANIC" it does not mean it is!The label should read "100% Organic".
 (If it has the USDA SEAL, it is GMO FREE.)Advertisement